Pages

 The key idea is:

-Each citizen has a direct vote on all proposed laws via his/her own Lobbyist/Hired/Representive (HR).
+Each citizen has a direct vote on all proposed laws via his/her own Hired Representative (HR).

 Lets call it Hired Representative Democracy (HRD)